wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/endpoint_examples/using-loadbalancing-endpoints.md

 When inspecting the `tcpmon`, you will see that each listener has received a request (If you have only sent 3 requests, otherwise more than 1).
-This is because, when multiple requests are sent with the same session Id, they are distributed across the three end points in a round robin manner.
+This is because, when multiple requests are sent with the same session ID, they are distributed across the three endpoints in a round robin manner.